tekanoma/GoStreamRecord/README.md

 __API NOTE__: The API is still in early development.
 I've added checks for login/API, but i would not recommend exposing the port for this app on your router as of now.
 ## Core Features
 ### Recorder:
-- API supported handlers with key generation for each user.
 - Streamer status checks bypasses rate limits; recording rate limits still under testing.
 - Start, stop, and restart all recordings.
 - View active recorders in real-time (More data will be added)